jestjs/jest/docs/CLI.md

 The `jest` command line tool has a number of useful options, although you might never need any of them.
 You can run `jest --help` to view the options available.
 This document will also provide a brief overview.

-If you run Jest via `npm test`, you can still use the command line arguments by inserting a `--` between `npm` and the Jest arguments.
+If you run Jest via `npm test`, you can still use the command line arguments by inserting a `--` between `npm test` and the Jest arguments.
 So instead of:

 ```bash
 jest -u -t="ColorPicker"